 The timing of acquisitions and the types of products sold by acquired companies impact year-over-year comparisons.
+During fiscal 2021 the Company acquired two propane and three heating oil dealers.
 During fiscal 2020 the Company acquired two heating oil dealers.
-During fiscal 2019 the Company completed three acquisitions.
-The following tables detail the Company's acquisition activity and the associated volume sold during the 12-month period prior to the date of acquisition
+The following tables detail the Company's acquisition activity and the associated volume sold during the 12-month period prior to the date of acquisition.